EasonWangCN/my_raspberry_pi_3_diary/docs/mount_ext3_patition.md

 2. Unplug the SD card.
 3. Modify the `fuse-ext2.util` file to add `rw+` options.
 4. Re-insert the SD card.
-5. now only `boot` patition is available in the Finder, but don't worry, you can access another patition via terminal in `/Volumes/Untitled`
+5. now only `boot` patition is available in the Finder, but don't worry, you can access another patition via terminal in `/Volumes/Untitled` and it is writeable.

 Will keep on further study.